Maryland Ghost Gun Charges

-If you are facing ghost gun charges in Maryland, you need to know how the law treats unserialized firearms and what defenses apply.
-At Frizwoods, we defend Polymer80 and homemade firearm cases across the state.
+If you got caught with a ghost gun in Maryland, you need to know how the law treats unserialized firearms and what defenses apply.
+At FrizWoods, we defend Polymer80 and homemade firearm cases across the state as part of our Maryland criminal lawyer practice.

 Luke Woods